kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 $ code configs/namespace-dev1.yml
 ```

+namespaces are quite a basic type of object, which is why the yaml definition is quite short compared to other object types.
 The name that you give to your namespaces should be something that makes sense in your workplace, such as naming them after    team names, project names, environment names, and etc.

 Lets now create this namespace: